fingerprintjs/cdn/contributing.md

 - Viewer protocol policy: `Redirect HTTP to HTTPS`
 - Alternate domain name: the domain name you like; leave empty to use the default CloudFront domain
 - Custom SSL certificate: if you've filled a domain name, create (if not created) and choose an SSL certificate for the domain
-- Description: `CDN for open projects (https://github.com/fingerprintjs/cdn)`
+- Description: `CDN for open projects (GitHub repository: fingerprintjs/cdn)`

 Go to [Lambda / Functions](https://console.aws.amazon.com/lambda/home#/functions).
 Create a new function.